 Is practicing BDSM really pathological?

-The truth is: In the ‘International Statistical Classification of Diseases and Related Health Problems’, or simply the ‘ICD-10’, sadomasochism is categorized under the diagnostic code ‘F65.5’ (Sexual Preference Disorders).
-Under the same category are pedophilia and necrophilia.
+The truth is: In the ‘International Statistical Classification of Diseases and Related Health Problems’, or simply, the ‘ICD-10’, sadomasochism is categorized under the diagnosis code ‘F65.5’ (disorders of sexual preference).
+Within the same category, you’ll find pedophilia and necrophilia.

 On paper, BDSM, or at least the sadomasochistic part, is actually a pathological and therefore disordered sexual preference, a so-called “paraphilia”.